A Cookham History

 1200s

-Although Cookham is described as a village in 1225 it was described as a borough at the assizes.
+Although Cookham is described as a village, in 1225 it was described as a borough at the assizes.
 When a wooden bridge was built across the Thames by 1250 at Maidenhead as part of the London to Bristol main road, Cookham started to lose its status as Maidenhead grew.

 1300s

-The present church is mostly 13th century.
-Churchgate House, timber-framed house by Holy Trinity was originally built around 1350.
+Around 1350 Churchgate House, timber-framed house by Holy Trinity was originally built.
 It has a priest-hole and is said to have been the residence of the Abbot of Cirencester.

 First swan master appointed, which created the activity of swan upping.